Bill Keating: Tenure

-Keating is considered a liberal by national standards.
-In 2012, the National Journal ranked him as "the 84th most liberal member of the House", but second only to Lynch as the most conservative of Massachusetts's House delegation.

-In February 2017, the National Republican Congressional Committee named Keating as one of 36 top Democratic targets in the 2018 elections.
-Republicans hoped to gain seats in the election in blue-collar parts of the country.

 Keating is a member of the New Democrat Coalition, the House Baltic Caucus, the Congressional Arts Caucus and the U.S.–Japan Caucus.

 Economic issues and budget

 Issues specific to his South Coast and Cape Cod–based district, such as maritime policy, have been a major focus of Keating's work.
 In June 2012, he organized the Federal Fishing Advisory Board, a body to research and address fisheries management concerns between lawmakers and industry stakeholders.
 Also in 2012, he and other Massachusetts representatives pushed the Commerce Department to issue a federal disaster declaration for fisheries in the northeastern U.S., which would open up the opportunity for financial aid.
 In the wake of Hurricane Sandy, Keating proposed to redirect $111 million of relief funding to fisheries throughout the country, but the House Rules Committee did not adopt the proposal.

 When the Nuclear Regulatory Commission considered a 20-year contract extension for the Pilgrim Nuclear Generating Station in Plymouth in mid-2012, Keating repeatedly took to the press.
 He at first declined to take a position on the plant's reauthorization, saying, "I wouldn't be the right person to ask, and that's why we have regulatory authorities and people with expertise to deal with that."
 When the commission voted to renew the license, Keating joined other Massachusetts politicians in deriding the decision as premature.

 During a labor strike later in the year, Keating joined U.S. Representative Ed Markey in challenging the qualifications of the plant's replacement workers.

 Along with U.S. Senator John Kerry, Keating helped to finalize the cleanup and sale of portions of a defunct naval air base in South Weymouth to private developers.
 The deal, reached in November 2011, was a linchpin for the SouthField development project.

 Keating has stressed his opposition to Social Security reductions such as raising the retirement age or privatizing the program, and supported a cost-of-living adjustment the Social Security Administration announced in 2011.

 In 2011, Keating had a 100% rating from the American Federation of Labor and Congress of Industrial Organizations (AFL–CIO), backing all 29 endorsed bills.
 In 2012, Keating voted for 10 of 12 AFL-CIO backed bills, with the two opposing votes dealing with small business startups and swap dealer exclusions.

 Overall, Keating has supported 95% of AFL-CIO-endorsed legislation.
-He has received an 0% rating from the anti-union WorkPlaceChoice.org.
-He voted against the NLRB Prohibitions Bill in November 2011.